PCfVW/REGAI/README.md

 3. The pattern presenter will present patterns at the workshop with the goal of finding extra known uses; if the presenter is also a writer, then this presenter will not present the pattern(s) he wrote.

+*IF* you are interested in playing any of these roles *THEN* please, contact the chairs.
+Thank you!

 We hope to create a fun and friendly atmosphere where unusual presentations and fruitful discussions will make a successful workshop.